cordcutters/markcord/README.md

 The default css file also uses the `:has` pseudoselector for determining if there are too much discord emojis ([see browser support here](https://caniuse.com/css-has))

 # Using the parser
+If you want to play around with the library, you can do it with [Markcord Playground](https://cordcutters.github.io/markcord/), it will dynamically parse your markdown on input and shows you the source and how it looks like

 To start out, include the markcord.js script and the style.css stylesheet in the head of your HTML:
 ```html
 <script src="https://cordcutters.github.io/markcord/markcord.js">